petershin/liferay-learn/docs/liferay-cloud/latest/en/support-and-troubleshooting/troubleshooting/shell-access.md

 ![Access the shell via Liferay Cloud's web console.](./shell-access/images/01.png)

 ## Accessing the Shell via a Terminal

-Follow these steps to access your service's shell via a terminal:

 1. [Install the Liferay Cloud command line tool](../../reference/command-line-tool.md) if it's not already installed.